 There are at least 500 Tung’s unique acupuncture points all based upon anatomical and topographical concepts.
 Most of these Tung’s acupuncture points are totally different from ordinary Chinese points, and these Tung’s points are distributing more on the extremities rather than the torso area.
 In fact Tung’s acupuncture enjoys enormous respect in the Chinese acupuncture field because of its simplicity and effective treatment in all the main areas of acupuncture.
 Recent studies revealed some of the Tung’s points bear the resembling of ancient Indian and Tibetan acupuncture points, especially upon those Tibetan micropuncture points.
 Due to the effectiveness of the Tung’s acupuncture, Most practitioners believe that other ordinary kinds of Chinese acupuncture are not as effective as Tung’s Acupuncture in practice.

-At the present time there are just four therapists in Ireland that are correctly trained in Tungs Acupuncture by the The Worlds Tung’s Acupuncture Association of which three of these therapists are working in BodyMed.
+At the present time there are just three therapists in Ireland that are correctly trained in Tungs Acupuncture by the The Worlds Tung’s Acupuncture Association of which two of these therapists are working in BodyMed.

 Want to speak to one of our staff about this this service?
 Get in touch via our contact form or by calling us on (01) 853 2788.